-It is with immense pleasure that I can announce the launch of two exciting new phases of Rameau Project research and performance taking place in 2020 and 2021: performances of the two versions of Castor et Pollux (1737 and 1754) and the writing of a much-needed guidebook on performing Rameau’s operas.
-These are made possible solely by a significant donation from Mrs Aline Foriel-Destezet, the lover of French music whose generous support has been such an essential part of the Rameau Project’s many activities since 2014.
-Everyone at the Rameau Project extends their heartfelt thanks to Mrs Foriel-Destezet for her continued support and encouragement.
+It is with immense pleasure that I announce the launch of two exciting new phases of the Rameau Project taking place in 2020 and 2021: performances of the two versions of Castor et Pollux (1737 and 1754) and the writing of a much-needed guidebook on performing Rameau’s operas.
+These are made possible by a significant donation from Mrs Aline Foriel-Destezet, whose generous help has been an essential part of the Rameau Project’s many activities since 2014.
+Everyone at the Rameau Project extends our heartfelt thanks to Mrs Foriel-Destezet for her continued support and encouragement.

 Rameau’s Rising Stars: performing the two versions of Castor et Pollux

 Fascinatingly, there exist two quite different versions of Castor.
-The original, composed in 1737 and much influenced by Voltaire presented Rameau’s new vision of what France’s most prestigious art form could be.
+The original, composed in 1737 and much influenced by Voltaire, presents Rameau’s new vision of what France’s most prestigious art form could be.
 Provocative and challenging, it sustained Rameau’s status as the fifty-something enfant terrible of French opera.
 (Astonishingly the score is yet to be published in modern times.)
-The second version of some eighteen years later, much reworked to reflect changing tastes and approaches, was performed in 1754 to unanimous acclaim.
+The second version of some eighteen years later – much reworked to reflect changing tastes and approaches – was performed in 1754 to unanimous acclaim.
 (It is this later version, sung in English, which formed the basis for ENO’s 2012 production, the only performance of Castor et Pollux in the UK during the past 40 or more years).

 More details about workshops and performances will follow very soon.
-Please contact me for any information.
+Meanwhile, do please contact me for any information!